ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_base_2.11.rst

 =======

 * The ``apt_key`` module has explicitly defined ``file`` as mutually exclusive with ``data``, ``keyserver`` and ``url``.
 They cannot be used together anymore.
+* The ``meta`` module now supports tags for user-defined tasks.
+Set the task's tags to 'always' to maintain the previous behavior.
+Internal ``meta`` tasks continue to always run.

 Modules removed